-- 2.1 Provide appropriate knowledge of the physical, cellular and molecular principles that underpin the following diagnostic medical imaging modalities: planar (projection) radiography, fluoroscopy, computed tomography (CT), ultrasound imaging, magnetic resonance imaging (MRI), optical imaging, planar (projection) radionuclide imaging, single photon emission computed tomography (SPECT), positron emission tomography (PET) and hybrid imaging techniques - 2.2 Describe how the concepts of risk, safety and quality apply in these imaging modalities.
-This includes the responsibilities of individuals and organisations to ensure that safe working environments, monitoring and appropriate training are in place to ensure patient and staff safety. - 2.3 Provide sufficient understanding of the principles underlying each imaging modality to enable selection of the most appropriate modality for a particular clinical situation, to select the optimal operating factors, to interpret the images produced, to communicate the results and to discuss the complete imaging process with professional colleagues. - 2.4 Assist trainees to satisfy the requirements for adequate training in order to carry out professional roles in medical diagnostic imaging as specified by UK legislation and guidance and evolving best practice
+- 2.1 To provide appropriate knowledge of the physical, cellular and molecular principles that underpins all modalities of diagnostic imaging.
+The syllabus will equip the learner to choose and rationally apply appropriate imaging techniques to clinical problems, based upon understanding of the scientific basis of each modality. - 2.2 Undertaking the syllabus will enable the learner to describe how the concepts of risk, safety and quality apply in these imaging modalities.
+These include the responsibilities of individuals and organisations to ensure that appropriate working environments, monitoring and training are in place to ensure patient and staff safety. - 2.3 In addition to understanding the principles of each imaging modality, the syllabus will assist learners in selecting optimal operating factors and help them to interpret the images produced, prior to communicating the results and discussing the process with professional colleagues.
+Complete understanding of the principles underlying the imaging process will form the basis of radiologists updating their knowledge throughout their careers, enabling them to remain current as new imaging techniques are introduced and clinical pathways evolve. - 2.4 Undertaking the syllabus will assist learners in satisfying the requirements for adequate training in order to carry out professional roles in medical diagnostic imaging as specified by UK legislation, guidance and evolving best practice.